-Shun knives are known for being a higher quality Japanese sushi knives.
-They know knives and it shows.
+Shun knives are known for being higher quality Japanese sushi knives (as we cover in our best Gyuto knife reviews).
+They know knives, and it shows.
 This sushi knife is no exception.
-The pakkawood handle is infused with resin making it a durable and water resistant (not water proof) knife.
-This Yanagiba comes with a sheath for storage and protection so your sashimi knife will be able to keep its razor sharpness longer.
+The pakkawood handle is infused with resin making it a durable and water-resistant (not waterproof) knife.
+This Yanagiba comes with a sheath for storage and protection, so your sashimi knife will be able to keep its razor sharpness longer.
 This is a very sharp knife.

 Want your knives to stay sharp?
 Read Best Self Sharpening Knives.

 Yoshihiro Aonamiuchi Blue Steel Sushi Sashimi Knife: